MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/apply-sensitivity-label-automatically.md

   - If the labels you want to use for auto-labeling are configured to use visual markings (headers, footers, watermarks), note that these aren't applied to documents.
   - If the labels apply [encryption](encryption-sensitivity-labels.md):
     - When the auto-labeling policy includes locations for SharePoint or OneDrive, the label must be configured for the **Assign permissions now** setting, and **User access to content expires** must be set to **Never**.
     - When the auto-labeling policy is just for Exchange, the label can be configured for either **Assign permissions now** or **Let users assign permissions** (for the Do Not Forward or Encrypt-Only options).
+You can't auto-apply a label that's [configured to apply S/MIME protection](sensitivity-labels-office-apps.md#configure-a-label-to-apply-smime-protection-in-outlook).

 ### Learn about simulation mode